Why Certain Places Drain Your Energy

 This mirroring can be helpful when you need alertness.
 It becomes draining when the environment keeps you on edge for long stretches.

 Over time, places that demand constant “readiness” can leave you depleted.
-You may get home and realize you were holding yourself tight for hours.
+You may get home and realize you were holding yourself tight for hours, which is one of the more exhausting versions of why certain places drain your energy without an obvious single cause.

 Why You Can’t Always Explain the Shift